On the old Ōme Highway, just outside of Ōme Station, Daruma are sold in vast quantities at the nearly 200-year-old Ōme Daruma Market.

 How to get there

-Ōme Station can be reached directly on the Chūō Line from Tokyo Station in under 1.5 hours and from Shinjuku Station in around an hour.
+Ōme Station can be reached directly on the Chūō Line from Tokyo Station in under one and a half hours, and from Shinjuku Station in around an hour.
+If you want to make a day trip of it, read our dedicated guide to the Okutama area.

 Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.Add to Calendar